serghov/AnnealingImageSearch/README.md

 The right one is the good result and the left one (or something like that) is the bad result.
-In my experiment you get good results half the time and bed results the other half.
+In my experiments you get good results half the time and bad results the other half.
 You can also see the current value of error and alpha in the command line.